tarwn/lessthandot-hugo/blogs/content/posts/2012-05-21-sql-saturday-119-chicago-2012.md

 **My Session**

-I presented my “Reporting Services: From Basic to WOW!” session after lunch.
+I presented my "Reporting Services: From Basic to WOW!" session after lunch.
 I always like the challenge of keeping people awake after a good lunch (and Portillo's was a _good_ lunch).
 I had a packed, energetic room that I really had a great time presenting to.
 About half the attendees were at their very first SQL Saturday, which was exciting for me.

 <p style="text-align: center;">
   <img src="http://farm8.staticflickr.com/7231/7228783742_b07cb28466.jpg" alt="" />